AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxCoreAPI.rst

 .. doxygenfunction:: OfxGetPlugin

-.. _OfxGetHost:

-.. doxygenfunction:: OfxGetHost

-``OfxGetHost`` is the very first function called by the host after the binary has been loaded.
-Then ``OfxGetNumberOfPlugins`` is called.
+``OfxSetHost`` is the very first function called by the host after the binary has been loaded, if it is implemented by the plugin.
+It passes an :ref:`ofxHost` struct to the plugin to enable the plugin to decide which effects to expose to the host.
+COMPAT: this call was introduced in 2020; some hosts and/or plugins may not implement it.

+``OfxGetNumberOfPlugins`` is the next function called by the host after the binary has been loaded and ``OFXSetHost`` has been called.
 The returned pointer to OfxGetPlugin and pointers in the struct do not need to be freed in any way by the host.
-Older applications might not support OfxGetHost, plug-ins must make sure to verify it exists if they depend on it and Hosts are not guaranteed it exists in the dynamic library.

 .. _mainEntryPoint: